Alexander-Mestre/Data-analytics-Dashboard/README.md

 THEN YOU NEED TO CONFIRM THE KEY WITH THE LINK YOU GET IN YOUR EMAIL.
 THEN YOU NEED TO REPLACE THE KEY INSIDE WITH YOUR KEY.

-Steep 2:
+Step 2:
+Install Streamlit: pip install streamlit

+Step 3:
-Run the streamlit application by typing the following commands in: streamlit run file.py
+Run the streamlit application by typing the following commands in: streamlit run dashboard.py

+(YOU NEED TO BE IN THE SAME DIRECTORY AS THE FILE.
+It is easy using a cd command: cd folder/)

 Running the Streamlit application: Streamlit run [ApplicationName]